MarkZaki/side-Stacker/README.md

 you can test with these endpoints and they have descriptions of the fields as well if you need a data representation you can also refer to [the admin panel](http://127.0.0.1:8000/admin)

+## storage
+postgres and the DB name is "connect4" if you wish to change the name please refre to the config dir  in a file called settings.py line 100